 An employee engagement model is essentially a blueprint for understanding what makes people productive and happy in the workplace.
-These models usually come in the form of elements or building blocks that work together to create an engaged workplace.
 Each model draws on organizational psychology to help companies develop their own system for improving employee engagement.

 While every company approaches surveys and strategies a little differently, these three models are the most popular frameworks for understanding employee engagement.
 Each model has a slightly different approach to employee engagement, but there’s something to be learned from all of them.
-Choose the model that best suits your organization, or combine principles from different organizations when building your employee engagement strategy.
+Choose the model that best suits your organization, or combine employee engagement best practices from different organizations when building your employee engagement strategy.

 1. The Zinger Model

 Build engagement from the ground up by focusing on core employee needs.

 The Zinger model of employee engagement focuses on 10 essential actions that managers must take in order to engage employees.

 David Zinger’s employee engagement model follows a pyramid structure.
 It emphasizes why employee engagement is important, and the importance of employee needs, like well-being and meaningful work, and then working your way up to results.
 Each “building block” of the pyramid is a step that must be taken in order to foster engagement in the workplace.

 Bottom row: the necessities